flaviostutz/monotag/README.md

 # monotag

-Semantic versioning for monorepos based on tag prefix, path prefix, affected files and conventional commit.
+Semantic versioning for monorepos based on tag prefix, path prefix, affected files and conventional commits.

 This lib can help you tag changes in specific parts of the monorepo using tag prefixes or publishing libs or deploying services independently, even though they reside in a single monorepo.